Pakistan women’s tours in 2022

 “This trip truly and honestly changed my life.”

-Why you should travel Pakistan ASAP
+Why you should travel to Pakistan ASAP

 There’s no better time to travel to Pakistan.
 The security situation has improved immensely.
 Foreign tourists are returning.
 The government is relaxing travel restrictions.

 In a few years, Pakistan is going to be on far more travelers’ maps.
 Now is the time to come and experience it for yourself… before everyone else figures out how amazing it is.

 “I can’t think of anyone better to have shown us around Pakistan than you two.”

 This is a tour made for female travelers by female travelers.

 Both Aneeqa and I have traveled all over Pakistan independently and otherwise; you won’t find many women working in Pakistan’s travelsphere with more experience than us.
 To quote one of our tour guests: we’re “badass motherfuckers”.